JMDKC/artangled-hugo/content/posts/2023-10-15-anderson-offer.md

 And of course, LVMH, owners of Loewe, part-owner of Anderson, and the financial muscle behind this covetable selection of artworks and luxury goods, is worth far more than you or I could ever imagine.

 I don’t want to sound disapproving, given that I enjoyed the show so much.
-I take moral cover in the obvious enjoyment its curator, that whimsical trickster, himself took in putting it all together.
+I take moral cover in the obvious enjoyment its curator himself took in putting it all together.
+Maybe that's the trick.

 *On Foot: An exhibition curated by Jonathan Anderson is at Offer Waterman (London).
 18 September - 28 October 2023*